-Possession is arguably the most important metric to understand basketball analytics basics. pace, offensive efficiency, and defensive efficiency metrics are all based on how the possession is calculated.
-Given the fact that two teams use almost the same number of possessions in a game, it is easy to calculate offensive and defensive efficiency numbers, when the possession count is adjusted to 100.
+Possession is arguably the most important and entry level metric to understanding basketball analytics basics.
+Pace, offensive efficiency, and defensive efficiency metrics are all based on possession calculations.
+Given the common assumption that two teams use almost the same number of possessions in a game, it is easy to calculate offensive and defensive efficiency numbers, when the possession count is adjusted to 100.
 Basketball metrics gain a meaningful dimension when “per 100 possessions” is added.

 How the Possession is Calculated?